darchives/RSStoAPI/README.md

 ## Configuration variables

-Only the REDIS_URL is required.
-If you use the Deploy to Heroku button below, you'll be prompted for these.
+Only the REDIS_URL is required, and it's automatically filled if use the Deploy to Heroku button below.
+If you use the Deploy to Heroku button, you'll be prompted for these.

 Config Variable | Description
 --------------- | -----------